 Traveling With Your Dog

-Taking your dog along can make the family vacation more fun for everyone, if you plan carefully.
-Here are some trip tips to make traveling with your dog enjoyable.
+Taking your dog along can make the family vacation more fun for everyone if you plan carefully.
+Here are some trip tips to make traveling with your dog an enjoyable experience.

 Before The Trip

 1. Make sure your pet is physically able to travel.
 If your pet is older, if it is very young and not well trained, or if it has been sick or at the vet a lot, reconsider your position.
 Your dog or cat may be better off in familiar surroundings with a loving pet sitter than on unfamiliar turf at this time.

 2. If you are planning to travel abroad, particularly if you are planning to travel to any of the United Kingdom (UK) countries from a rabies free country or any of the other countries with a low incidence of rabies, be aware that, as of January 1, 2012, requirements for pets entering the UK have eased a bit.
 Your pet will need to be microchipped and vaccinated at least 21 days prior to travel.
 If you are traveling from a country with a high incidence of rabies, you will need to do a Blood Titer Test one month after vaccination and three months prior to entering the UK.

 3. Visit your veterinarian.
 In the case of traveling abroad, make sure you and your vet know what documents are necessary for ease of entry into another country, particularly a European country.
 Make sure that your pet has vaccination and rabies records up to date, the information is not more than 10 days old and that you have two or three copies of this record with you.
 Also, if your dog or cat isn’t micro chipped, have your vet place a microchip in your dog.
 Please see my article on Microchipping Your Pet, dated 3/7/16.